fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

   mongo_data:
 ```

 Now the volume is created, but managed by docker.
-After starting the application (`docker-compose up`) you can list the volumes with `docker volume ls`, inspect one of them with `docker volume inspect` and even delete them with `docker volume rm`.
-It's still stored in your local filesystem but figuring out may not be as trivial as with the previous option.
+After starting the application (_docker-compose up_) you can list the volumes with _docker volume ls_, inspect one of them with _docker volume inspect_ and even delete them with _docker volume rm_.
+It's still stored in your local filesystem but figuring out <i>where</i> may not be as trivial as with the previous option.

 </div>